datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ### Creating a new project from a Github repository

 Ok, now that we have everything set up on the Github end, Go to [RStudio Cloud](https://rstudio.cloud/) and login with your account.
-When you're redirected to yoru Projects page, Next to the New Project button, click on the drop down button and then click on New Project from Git Repo.
+When you're redirected to your Projects page, Next to the New Project button, click on the drop down button and then click on New Project from Git Repo.

 ![Create new project from Git repo on RStudio Cloud](images/06_git_projects/06_githubbasics_git_projects-05.png)